-8.5 High Discharge Pressure
+8.4 High Discharge Pressure

 The High Pressure Control (HPC) limits the compressor discharge pressure to a safe level to prevent damage to the compressor.
 When the HPC contacts open at 610 PSIG [4206 kPa], the compressor will proceed to shut down and restart per the sequence shown below.
-If the HPC contacts open three (3) times during the same call for operation, the UODC will lock the compressor out and will flash a 29L fault code and the EcoNetTM Control Center will display a High Refrigerant Pressure Lockout fault on the screen.
-A manual reset is required for the UODC to exit the compressor lockout mode and clear the fault.
+If the HPC contacts open three (3) times during the same call for operation, the EcoNetTM Control Center will display a High Refrigerant Pressure Lockout fault on the screen.
+A manual reset is required for the UODC to exit the compressor lock-out mode and clear the fault.
 This is accomplished by disconnecting the electrical power to both the indoor and outdoor units for 1 minute and then reconnecting power.